Finding student employment

 A federal W-4, state VA-4, and Employment Eligibility Verification (I-9) form must be completed for each new student employee.
 Proper identification is required for completion of the I-9 form.
 The most common forms of identification are a U.S. passport or a state driver’s license and social security card.
 The Financial Assistance Office is required by law to view the original documents for the I-9 form.

-Time Sheets and Payment
+Time Cards and Payment

 Please contact the Financial Assistance Office with questions.